This post may contain affiliate links. Read our disclosure policy here.

 3. Know what you need before you go.
 It won’t do you any good to go to a sale and not be sure of how many items you need, if you even need them, or what sizes you need them in.
 Go through your closets first.
 If you know that you want to go to sales to buy 9 month sleepers, then that’s what you look for and buy.
 Try to stay on track and make your budget stretch for the items you actually need.

-Do you shop rummage sales for clothing?
+Do you do any frugal clothes shopping at rummage sales?
 What rules do you follow?
 What are some of your best bargains?

 This blog post on Frugal Clothes Shopping at Rummage Sales was originally posted on Little House Living in September 2012.
 It has been updated as of September 2019.